Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

 3. OAuth 2.0 policy / production-readiness guidance
    - https://developers.google.com/identity/protocols/oauth2/policies
    - https://developers.google.com/identity/protocols/oauth2/production-readiness/brand-verification
-   - Used here only for public-release/verification posture, not for current item-3 tutorial depth
+   - Used here only for public-release/verification posture, not for general Section 8 instructional depth

 ## Surface rule

 This note distinguishes between:

 - required content on required user-facing surfaces
-- additional repo-chosen docs or instructional surfaces
+- additional project-required documentation scope

 What Google may require here is not "documentation about documentation."